Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Subscribe Packing Checklist by JetSettingFools.com

 Going to Ba Na Hills?
 Don’t miss their evening buffet where you can sample heaps of the region’s most famous foods.
-Read about everything you need to know for your visit in our Ba Na Hills Blog Post!
+Read about everything you need to know for your visit in our Guide to Ba Na Hills!

 More Tips About Da Nang Food

 Above we outlined our top choices for places to eat in Da Nang.
-However, we have a few more tips!
+However, we have a few more tips about what to eat in Da Nang!

 Da Nang Street Food: Banh Mi and Pho Da Nang

-We didn’t venture too far into the street food in Da Nang (as you can see, there are too many good Da Nang restaurants to try!), but we did eat some.
+We didn’t venture too far into the street food in Da Nang (as you can see, there are too many good Da Nang restaurants to try!), but we did eat some during our extended stay.

 Banh Mi Da Nang

-While touring the city, we were never far from a Banh Mi cart and we even tried a few from unnamed vendor stalls when we just wanted to grab something quick on the go.
-For a simple and cheap breakfast, we liked the Banh Mi sandwiches from a small cart next to the coffee shop we liked (which we talk more about in a minute!).
-And, although we didn’t eat it personally, we heard good things about the sandwiches at Banh Mi Ba Lan (MAP).
+While touring the city, we were never far from a Banh Mi cart and we tried a few from unnamed vendor stalls when we just wanted to grab something quick on the go.
+For a simple and cheap meal in Da Nang, we liked the Banh Mi sandwiches at Banh Mi Ba Lan.

 Pro Tip: In Da Nang, Banh Mi is often spelled Banh My.
 It’s the same concept, just a different spelling!